There are many income-producing assets you can invest in to earn passive income now while building long-term wealth.

 Why we like it: Low investment minimums, steady dividend income

-Rental properties are another real estate investment that can produce consistent income.
+Rental properties are another real estate investment that can be another great income generating asset.
 You might decide to buy a single-family rental home.
 A duplex can be good, too, as the monthly rent from one side can offset a vacancy in the other half.

 Rental properties require a more considerable investment than crowdfunded real estate.
 However, your potential investment returns can be higher, and you own the entire property.